 However, you don’t have to wait until July for an excuse to enjoy the heat.
 River Street also entertains jazz enthusiasts and foodies at their Savannah Blues, Jazz & BBQ Festival.
 Sponsored by the Savannah Waterfront Association, this signature outdoor celebration of deep southern blues and barbeque features renowned local musicians and the city’s best BBQ vendors.

 Pardon the pun, but there really is no better time to “fall” in love with Savannah than in autumn.
-Much like spring’s balance of hot and cooler, fall, weather-wise, is a pleasant transitional period from the humidity of summer to the slight sweater weather of winter.
+Much like spring, fall is a pleasant transitional period from the humidity of summer to the slight sweater weather of winter.
 There may not be an array of leaves changing colors, as evergreen trees dominate the Hostess City of the South, but there certainly is an array of exciting events and fun fall festivals.
 Compared to summer’s calendar of events, fall’s itinerary (along with hotel rates) triples thanks to milder forecasts.
 Next to spring, fall is one of the most active times for Savannah due to the volume of high-profile events, notably the Savannah Film Festival, a weeklong celebration of cinema’s next-big-films.

 The fall fun commences in September with every meat lover’s dream, Bacon Fest on River Street.
 The Savannah Craft Brew Fest is a great way to wash down the many meals eaten over Labor Day weekend.
 October welcomes in German beers and bratwurst for Savannah’s Oktoberfest as well as buccaneers and extravagant costumes for the Tybee Island Pirate Fest.

-The holidays in the South introduce a special lineup of traditions, from Savannah’s Lighted Christmas Parade to the Up the Cup New Year’s Eve Celebration on River Street.
-Christmas decorations are taken quite seriously in Savannah, with the city decking the street lights along Broughton Street with garland and a large Christmas tree at the intersection of Bull Street and Broughton near the old Levy’s jewelry store.
-Almost every square is adorned in ornaments, lights, and Southern yuletide splendor.
-It’s an incredible time to enjoy the city, as the crowds all but dissipate, all the tours continue to operate and the weather usually stays in the mid-60s.
+The holidays in Savannah have a special lineup of traditions.
+The Lighted Christmas Parade to the Up the Cup New Year’s Eve Celebration on River Street are two beloved activities.
+Christmas decorations are taken quite seriously in Savannah.
+The city decks the street lights along Broughton Street with garland.
+A large Christmas tree at the intersection of Bull Street and Broughton is another yuletide attraction.
+Almost every square is adorned in ornaments, lights, and seasonal Southern splendor.
+It’s an incredible time to enjoy the city.
+The crowds all but dissipate, yet all the tours continue to operate and the weather usually stays in the mid-60s.

 Come January, the holiday season evolves into a period of entertaining educational events like the Black Heritage Festival.
-Timed to coincide with Black History Month, this month-long series of events include performances and an arts festival all throughout February.
-Also in February, the Savannah Book Festival hosts distinguished keynote speakers and best-selling authors for a weekend dedicated to the power of writing and reading.
-Two smaller, albeit equally enjoyable, film festivals also make their way down south in January and February, the Telluride Mountainfilm on Tour and the Gray’s Reef Ocean Film Festival.
+This month-long series of events include performances and an arts festival all throughout February.
+February also brings the Savannah Book Festival.
+The festival hosts distinguished keynote speakers and best-selling authors for a weekend dedicated to the power of writing and reading.
+Two smaller, albeit equally enjoyable, film festivals also make their way down south in January and February.
+The Telluride Mountainfilm on Tour and the Gray’s Reef Ocean Film Festival make for a perfect indoor activity.